MagnusOpera/PresqueYaml/README.md

 * no tag support.

 # Supported feature example
-Anyway, most Yaml document do not used advanced features.
+Anyway, most Yaml documents do not used advanced features.
-All in all, here is a document showing all `PresqueYaml` capabilities:
+Here is a document showing `PresqueYaml` capabilities:

 ```yaml